CityOfNewYork/nyco-wp-boilerplate/README.md

 You use [WP Engine's SSH Gateway](https://wpengine.com/support/getting-started-ssh-gateway/) to remotely browse an installation's filesystem by running...

-    bin/s.sh {{ WP Engine install }}
+    bin/ssh {{ WP Engine install }}

-### Uploads
+### Rsync

-You can `rsync` remote **wp-content/uploads** from a WP Engine installation to your local and vise versa by running...
+You can `rsync` remote files from a WP Engine installation to your local and vise versa by running...

-    bin/rsync-uploads.sh {{ WP Engine install }} -d
+    bin/rsync {{ WP Engine install }} {{ file }} -d

 The `-u` flag will sync local to remote (upload) and `-d` will sync remote to local (download).

+### S3 Uploads

 If using a plugin such as [S3-Uploads](https://github.com/humanmade/S3-Uploads) to offload your media library to a static S3 bucket, you can use the S3 Uploads command to sync uploads (up or down) to a specified bucket.
 The script assumes you are using a single bucket for all of your installations...

-    bin/s3-uploads.sh -d
+    bin/s3-uploads -d

 The `s3-uploads` script uses the [AWS CLI](https://aws.amazon.com/cli/) which must be installed on your computer.
 Additionally, you may need to configure [authenticating with a session token](https://aws.amazon.com/premiumsupport/knowledge-center/authenticate-mfa-cli/) if your AWS account requires users to use MFA.
 There are several [scripts](https://medium.com/@bixlerm/aws-mfa-bash-script-f59e2b33093c ) to help with this.